 Taking all of this into consideration, there are actions that can be taken to stay safe from the sun throughout winter.
-First and foremost, it is advised to wear a sunscreen that is waterproof5.
+First and foremost, it is advised to wear a sunscreen that is waterproof.
 This sunscreen should be applied and reapplied especially to often missed areas like the nose, ears, neck and chin.
-Additionally, layering clothing protects the rest of the body from sun exposure and provides warmth from the cold weather6.
-Finally, gear like helmets and goggles used for winter sports should not be neglected since they act as both a protectant from injuries and the beaming sun7.
+Additionally, layering clothing protects the rest of the body from sun exposure and provides warmth from the cold weather.
+Finally, gear like helmets and goggles used for winter sports should not be neglected since they act as both a protectant from injuries and the beaming sun.
 Evidently, winter brings about changes in attire, activities and weather but the importance of sun safety remains.
 While we should definitely still get outside in the winter for our dose of vitamin D, we should always make sure we’re protecting ourselves and those we love.